manigandancodes/100-days-of-code/log.md

 ### Day 60: January 2, 2020
 I continued learning Typescript and Nodejs, also I used TS with nextjs and many more libraries it was fun, then I realized I have no project ideas😞, so I'm going to search for some inspirations.
 Any suggestions are appreciated!
 #webdevelopment #coding

+### Day 61: January 3, 2020
+I continued learning Nodejs, made a simple RESTful API, and understanding how the web works made me a better coder👨‍💻.
+I'm excited to learn more about backend development.
+Happy Coding!🎉
+#webdevelopment #coding #helloworld